 “The person who designs something new carries a certain responsibility.
 Hence, it is important to us that we help shape this dialogue and let our European values influence the development of AI applications,” Ilic said in an interview in November.

-The most important argument in favour of AI is probably that it makes our lives easier and saves time.
-At best, AI can even save lives,.
+The most important argument in favour of AI is probably that it makes our lives easier and saves time; programmes like ChatGPT can take over monotonous tasks, for example.
+At best, AI can even save lives.
 The Swiss rescue agency Rega, is testing an autonomous rescue drone that uses AI to locate people lost in the Swiss Alps.

 The European Parliament’s expert group meanwhile estimates that AI can help reduce global greenhouse emissions by 1.5-4% by 2030.
 This would be roughly what the global aviation industry produces in greenhouse emissions.